Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Problem Formulation

 \subsection{User-centric Network-wide Energy Efficiency Optimization}

 Our work aims to maximize the user-centric network-wide (i.e., the weighted sum of end users') energy efficiency by considering user diversity in power capability (e.g., residual energy, maximal allowable power).
-In the current literature, the mathematical formulation for energy efficiency (EE) is generally via two approaches: difference-based \cite{ren2011pricing} and ratio-based \cite{aijaz2014energy}.
-The former definition represents EE as the difference between the data rate and the term of a pricing constant (with dimension of bit/s/W) multiplying the transmit power.
-However, the EE in this method is measured in bit/s, which lacks physical rationale.
-In light of it, we apply the ratio-based approach, where the EE is measured in bit/s/Joule and defined as the ratio of data rate to power consumption which in this work are both with respect to the end users.
+In light of it, we apply the ratio-based EE model, where the EE is measured in bit/s/Joule and defined as the ratio of data rate to power consumption which in this work are both with respect to the end users.
 Thus, we coin it as the user-centric EE metric, in contrast to the previous works that applied BS's power consumption in the EE definition \cite{he2014leakage,zarakovitis2016maximizing}.
-Furthermore, contrary to the conventional EE definition as the ratio of the system sum rate to the sum power consumption \cite{cheung2013achieving,ng2012energy}, our user-centric network-wide EE measures the weighted sum of end users' EE, such that the heterogenous EE requirements from different users of various power capabilities can be investigated.
+Furthermore, contrary to the conventional EE definition as the ratio of the system sum rate to the sum power consumption \cite{cheung2013achieving,ng2012energy}, our user-centric network-wide EE measures the weighted sum of end users' EE, such that the heterogeneous EE requirements from different users of various power capabilities can be investigated.

 Before presenting the optimization problem, we first define the power consumption model of end user $u$ as $\eta {p_u} + {P_c}$, where $\eta$ is the efficiency of the transmit power amplifier when it operates in the linear region, whereas ${P_c}$ is the circuitry power dissipated in all other circuit blocks (e.g., mixer, oscillator, DAC and etc.) which is independent of the transmit power ${p_u}$ and normally a constant value.
 Then, the EE for the end user $u$ can be obtained as $\frac{{r({l_u})}}{{\eta {p_u} + {P_c}}}$, where $r({l_u})$ denotes its achieved data rate according to (\ref{flow_u_out}).
 Finally, we introduce a weighting factor ${\omega _u}$ associated with user $u's$ EE, which provides a means for service differentiation as well as fairness.
 Particularly, the weights could be determined inversely proportional to users' residual energy so that less power capable users are allocated with higher EE priorities.